Arkenon/slick-slider-block/readme.txt

 This is a very simple and useful slider block.

-Gutenberg Block for Slick Slider Plugin uses Slick Slider to create sliders from core blocks.
+Simple Slider Block Plugin uses Slick Slider to create sliders from core blocks.
-You can convert your blocks to a slider with Gutenberg Block for Slick Slider Plugin.
+You can convert your blocks to a slider with Simple Slider Block Plugin.
 Just add a new Slick Slider Block and start creating your own designs.

 == Installation ==